Stape

 I hope this guide helped you integrate ActiveCampaign with your website.
 Detailed description of the integration is a must-have for a successful email marketing campaign.
 It will help create personalized email campaigns, segment your contacts better, and create more detailed reports.

-Using ActiveCampaign tag for the Google Tag Manager server container is one of the easiest ways to integrate your site with AC without the help of developers, especially since ActiveCampaign accepts data only from the server.
+Using ActiveCampaign tag for the Google Tag Manager server container is one of the easiest ways to integrate your site with ActiveCampaign without the help of developers, especially since ActiveCampaign accepts data only from the server.